ethanillingsworth/illingsworth.dev/README.md

 # illingsworth.dev

 A home for all my projects, posts, info, and everything else.

-Currently under active development, build it unstable, expect bugs for now.
+Currently under active development, build is unstable, expect bugs for now.